Coco Austin: Career

 She was featured in a layout in the March 2008 issue of Playboy magazine and had a role in the film Thira (a.k.a.
 Santorini Blue, which co-starred her husband, rapper-actor Ice-T).
-Austin appeared on NBC's game show Celebrity Family Feud on June 24, 2008 (with winnings donated to charity).
-She and Ice-T competed against Joan and Melissa Rivers.
+She appeared on NBC's game show Celebrity Family Feud on June 24, 2008, where she and Ice-T competed against Joan and Melissa Rivers and donated their winnings to charity.

-Austin played the lead role of Bo Peep in the Las Vegas revue Peepshow from December 2012 to September 1, 2013, replacing Holly Madison in the role.
+Austin played the lead role of Bo Peep in the Las Vegas revue Peepshow from December 2012 to September 1, 2013, replacing Holly Madison.

 Austin and Ice-T starred in the reality television series Ice Loves Coco, which premiered June 12, 2011, on E!
-The show ran for three seasons, ending in February 2014.
-After the show's cancelation, tabloids reported that Austin and her husband were preparing to launch another reality series under Ryan Seacrest's production company.
+It ran for three seasons, ending in February 2014.
+After its cancelation, tabloids reported that Austin and Ice-T were preparing to launch another reality series under Ryan Seacrest's production company.
 She also made an appearance in rapper Lil' Kim's music video for her single "Go Awff" in 2019.

 Personal life

 Austin was married to Mike Williams from 1999 to 2001.

 Austin and rapper-actor Tracy "Ice-T" Marrow were married in January 2002.
 They renewed their vows in Hollywood on June 4, 2011.
-In 2006, the couple made their home in a penthouse apartment they owned in North Bergen, New Jersey.
-In 2012, they began building a five-bedroom house in Edgewater, New Jersey, which was expected to be completed by the end of that year.
-The couple eventually moved into the home during 2018 and 2019.
+In 2006, they made their home in a penthouse apartment they owned in North Bergen, New Jersey.
+In 2012, they began building a five-bedroom house in Edgewater, New Jersey, which was expected to be completed by the end of that year; they actually moved into the house during 2018 and 2019.

-The couple had a daughter on November 28, 2015.
+On November 28, 2015, they had a daughter, Chanel Nicole.